Wimmics/olivaw/README.md

 After the execution of the command file named `parameters.json` in the `.acimov/` folder should have appeared and also badges added to the top of the repository `README.md` file.

-You can enventually customize this parameters using the [parameters documentation](./docs/parameters.md).
+These parameters can eventually be customized using the [olivaw parameters documentation](./docs/parameters.md).

-You are now ready to use all the commands of olivaw inside this repository!
+The olivaw commands are now available inside the repository!

 # Basics about olivaw